Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Reading-Known "Previous section in reading order")]   [[\>](#Adding "Next section in reading order")]       [[\<\<](#Use-of-the-NetCDF-Library "Beginning of this chapter or previous chapter")]   [[Up](#Use-of-the-NetCDF-Library "Up section")]   [[\>\>](#Datasets "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------ ------------------------------------------------- --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.3 Reading a netCDF Dataset with Unknown Names {.section}
+1.3 Reading a netCDF Dataset with Unknown Names
 -----------------------------------------------

 It is possible to write programs (e.g., generic software) which do such